 Early start to travel to the picturesque Lake Matheson.
 When the weather is right you can get a great photo of the Southern Alps reflected in the lake.
 Follow the wild West Coast Road, through the rainforest before stopping for some small walks and waterfall visits.
 Our hotel is in the middle of Queenstown, an easy walk to most things.
 At night enjoy and included activity of riding a gondola to a hill top restaurant for dinner.
 Estimated travel time: 5 hours Travel distance: 365 km

 Drive the scenic route around the lake to the town of Manapouri.
 Travel by boat and bus to arrive at an eco cruise boat which will be our home for the next 24 hours.
 Designed along the lines of a traditional scow, the Fiordland Navigator blends old world charm with modern comforts that include spacious viewing decks, a dining saloon/fully licensed bar, an observation lounge and nature guides.
 Cruise through the stunning Doubtful Sound, one of the most untouched, remote places in the world.
 Marvel at the steep cliff walls and cascading waterfalls.
 The boat offers excellent chances for wildlife viewing in the area.
 Dolphins, penguins, seals and a variety of birds are some examples of what you can hope to see.
-Moor at a secluded bay for the night, feel free to use one of the boats' sea kayaks to explore the area more in-depth.
+Moor at a secluded bay for the night, feel free to use one of the boats' sea kayaks to explore the area more in-depth. *Please note that the itinerary for this day varies in the winter: Winter Schedule 18 May – 20 Sept Doubtful Sound/Te Anau Drive the scenic route around the lake to the town of Manapouri.
+Travel by boat and bus to arrive at an eco cruise boat.
+We spend the afternoon cruising the stunning Doubtful Sound, one of the most untouched, remote places in the world.
+Marvel at the steep cliff walls and cascading waterfalls.
+The boat offers excellent chances for wildlife viewing in the area.
+Dolphins, penguins, seals and a variety of birds are some examples of what you can hope to see.
+In the evening we head to Te Anau for the night.
+We take in a screening of the award winning ‘Ata Whenua’ – ‘Fjordland Film’ documentary at the local cinema before having a group meal.
 Estimated travel time: 3 hours Travel distance: 250 km

 Day 21 Queenstown (1B)